coderefaj/coderefaj.github.io/_posts/2018-10-11-Machine-Learning.md

 In Supervised Learning , we are able to oversee both the input data and the output data .
 With these , algorithm trains the model .
 This is also called learning from exemplars.

 Supervised is been Classified into
-1. Classification :
+1. <b> Classification :</b>
 	<p>
 		In classification, the goal is to predict a class label, which is a choice from a predefined list of possibilities.
 Classification is sometimes separated into binary classification, which is the special case of distinguishing between exactly two classes, and multiclass classification, which is classification between more than two classes.

 		 You can think of binary classification as trying to answer a yes/no question.
 Classifying emails as either spam or not spam is an example of a binary classification problem.
 In this binary classification task, the yes/no question being asked would be “Is this email spam?”

 	The iris example, on the other hand, is an example of a multiclass classification problem.
 Another example is predicting what language a website is in from the text on the website.
 The classes here would be a pre-defined list of possible languages.
 	</p>